 I’ve experienced both scenarios and I imagine you have, too.

 It’s worth mentioning these extensions don’t cost you anything extra.
-They are built-in features that help you increase your visibility, click-through rate, and landing page views.
+They are built-in features that help you increase your visibility, click-through rate, and post-click landing page views.
 Therefore, any time an extension is clicked, you pay the same amount that you would if a user clicked your headline.
 Some extensions are clickable with hyperlinks, others are not.
 But they all offer a chance for your ad to be more enticing for users to click if you use them correctly.

 These extensions are clickable and it’s best to link them to specific pages thematically related to the text.
 For example, a pricing page, testimonials, or a free demo work very well here.
-As an example, this is a sitelinks extension when you search for “Philadelphia SEO agency:”
+As an example, this is a sitelink extension when you search for “Philadelphia SEO agency:”

 Simply adding and enabling sitelinks has shown to give advertisers about an 8% uplift in CTR.
 This may not seem like much, but when you consider extensions improve your quality score, lower your costs, and help improve position – why wouldn’t you use them?